coconiemel/coconiemel.github.io/README.md

 # Portfolio of Coco Niemel

 ## General Information
 The project is a collection of different assignments collected in a portfolio site.
-It contains a resume and shows how I take on different sides of workflows and data analysis.
+It shows how I take on different sides of workflows and data analysis.
-It is part of the Workflows course from the minor Data science for biology at Utrecht university of applied sciences.
+It is part of the Workflows course from the minor Data science for biology at Utrecht university of applied sciences (2023).

 ## Table of Contents
-* Curriculum Vitae
 * Reproducible research
 * Data management
 * A phylogenetic analysis